Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Related Work

 The idea of generating music through artificial intelligence has evolved significantly, beginning with rule-based symbolic systems~\citep{pinkerton1956information, papadopoulos1999ai, donnelly2011evolving} and progressing to deep-learning approaches capable of synthesizing high-fidelity audio~\citep{musiclm,noise2music,musicgen,jen1,stableaudio}.
 Early experiments in AI-driven music creation focused on MIDI-based outputs~\citep{huang2016deep}, with systems like Jukedeck\footnote{\url{https://techcrunch.com/2015/12/07/jukedeck}} offering genre-specific composition based on user-defined prompts.
 However, these early models struggled to capture the richness of human-composed music due to their reliance on pre-structured symbolic representations.

-The introduction of deep learning revolutionized this field, first introducing deep Recurrent Neural Network systems~\citet{performance-rnn-2017,mao2018deepj}, which further evolved to transformer based architectures, such as MuseNet~\footnote{\url{https://openai.com/index/musenet/}} and MusicTransformer~\citep{musictransformer}, demonstrating that transformers could generate stylistically coherent compositions.
+The emergence of deep learning revolutionized this field, first introducing deep Recurrent Neural Network systems~\citet{performance-rnn-2017,mao2018deepj}, which further evolved to transformer-based architectures, such as MuseNet~\footnote{\url{https://openai.com/index/musenet/}} and MusicTransformer~\citep{musictransformer}, demonstrating that transformers could generate stylistically coherent compositions.
 Subsequent works that followed moved beyond MIDI-based approaches to generate raw audio waveforms mainly do so using one of three generative paradigms: \ar decoding, diffusion, and flow-matching.

 A major breakthrough was introduced by JukeBox\citep{jukebox}, which incorporated both instrumental and vocal elements using \ar decoding.
 Following this line of work, \citet{audiolm} introduce AudioLM, which first compresses audio into ``semantic'' and ``acoustic'' tokens and uses an \ar Transformer to predict them.
-This enable the model to extend a musical excerpt without relying on any symbolic representation.
+This enables the model to extend a musical excerpt without relying on any symbolic representation.
 Building on this idea, MusicLM~\citep{musiclm} adds a text-to-semantic stage and a hierarchical \ar decoder, generating $24$kHz music with noticeably better coherence and fidelity than JukeBox.
 MusicGen~\citep{musicgen} simplifies the pipeline, encoding a $32$kHz audio into EnCodec~\citep{encodec} tokens and trains a single-stage \ar Transformer to predict all token streams jointly, reducing latency while maintaining high prompt adherence and audio quality.

 In parallel, inspired by recent success in text-to-image synthesis, diffusion models have emerged as an alternative paradigm, generating music by iteratively refining noise through a learned denoising process.
 Noise2Music~\citep{noise2music} introduces a cascaded architecture that enables high-fidelity synthesis through progressive upsampling.
 MusicLDM~\citep{musicldm}, extends this approach by incorporating beat-synchronous augmentation, improving musical structure alignment with text prompts.
 StableAudio~\citep{stableaudio} further refines diffusion-based synthesis by introducing low-latency inference and high-resolution output ($44.1$kHz) offering long generation of full-length songs.